|

 added to the remaining balance to create

+"negative" amortization.
 Net Cash Flow - The income

 that remains for an investment property after the monthly